GriffinJolly/newsletter-generator/README.md

 A fully automated CLI pipeline to extract, summarize, categorize, and generate a PowerPoint report of business news for a given company.
 Built and maintained by [GriffinJolly](https://github.com/GriffinJolly).

+The app is deployed.
+Access through this link: https://newsletter-generator-frost.streamlit.app/

 ## Features
 - **End-to-end automation:** From news extraction to PPT generation in one command.
 - **Business-focused:** Filters for business-relevant news and themes.